 A data frame containing the age-dependent distribution of the D-score for children aged 0-5 years.
 The distribution is modelled after the LMS distribution (Cole & Green, 1992) or BCT model (Stasinopoulos & Rigby, 2022) and is equal for both boys and girls.
-The LMS/BCT values can be used to graph reference charts and to calculate age-conditional Z-scores, also known as DAZ.
+The LMS/BCT values can be used to graph reference charts and to calculate age-conditional Z-scores, also known as the Development-for-Age Z-score (DAZ).

 builtin_references